SUNET/edusign-app/README.rst

  $ cp environment-devel environment-current
  $ vim environment-current  # change settings

-We now install the configuration, and start the environment.
+We now install the configuration.

 .. code-block:: bash

  $ make config-build

+Now, we may need to edit the file at :code:`config-current/users.ldif` to add a user that has the same attributes and values as our identity in the :code:`DEBUG_IDP`.
+We might also want to edit some other of the files present at :code:`config-current/`.
+After doing so we must again execute :code:`make config-build`.

+Finally, we start the docker environment:

  $ make dev-env-start

 This will start a development environment (the 1st time it'll take a while,